Peru’s Cleavages, Conflict, and Precarious Democracy

 21st-Century Peru: Civil Society, Parties, and Elections

-Since 2001, Peru’s democracy has been more robust than ever before; as Julio Carrión and David Scott Palmer (2018) have posited, it is very possible that Peru’s authoritarian legacy has been overcome.
+Since 2001, Peru’s democracy has been more robust than ever before; as Julio Carrión and David Scott Palmer (2018) have posited, Peru’s authoritarian legacy may have been overcome.
 Peru’s 2001, 2006, and 2011 elections were models of freedom and fairness; between 2001 and 2016, voter turnout in presidential elections averaged above 80%, one of the highest rates in Latin America (McClintock, 2018, p.
 156).

 In the 21st century, three of the four political parties that won the presidency—Alejandro Toledo’s Peru Possible, Ollanta Humala’s Win Peru Alliance, and Pedro Pablo Kucznyski’s Peruvians for Change—were mere electoral vehicles that broke down when their leaders became unpopular.
 Although APRA returned to the presidency in 2006, it was increasingly dominated by Alan García and became a phantom of its former self.

 Peru’s only strong party was usually called the Fujimorista party; it was led by Keiko Fujimori, the former president’s daughter.
 It was supported by Peruvians who attributed the defeat of the Shining Path and Peru’s economic recovery to Alberto Fujimori and favorably remembered his government’s social programs and public works.
-Especially amid the surge in crime in Peru (described in subsequent paragraphs of this section), the promise of an “iron fist” resonated.
+Especially amid the surge in crime in Peru, the promise of an “iron fist” resonated.
 Keiko was the runner-up in the 2011 and 2016 elections and, between the two elections, worked vigorously to build the party at local levels, leading to impressive results in the 2016 legislative election.
 At the same time, Keiko was feared by Peruvians who remembered her father’s authoritarianism and corruption.

 Peru’s strongest interest groups were its business confederations.
-The most powerful was the Confederation of Private Entrepreneurial Institutions (Confiep).
-Founded in 1984, in the 2010s Confiep comprised more than 20 business organizations, including the especially influential associations representing extractive industries and financial services.
-Confiep enjoyed powerful support networks in public relations firms, the media, and think tanks and influenced key government appointments.
+The most powerful was the Confederation of Private Entrepreneurial Institutions (Confiep), founded in 1984.
+By the 2010s, Confiep comprised more than 20 business organizations, including the especially influential associations representing extractive industries and financial services.
+Confiep enjoyed powerful support networks in public relations firms, the media, and think tanks, and influenced key government appointments.